nimbus8/repss/README.md

 This project is written in "C++11", for no particular reason.

 What is repss?

+  At first, repss was an easy to implement commpiler.
+Having read a book on compilers, I really wanted to dive head first into being a "compiler designer".
+I particularly liked the sections on context free grammars, and the potential infiniteness of language - and our inability to accurately describe/interpret a great many alltogether languages.
+  This is the kind of stuff that fascinates me, to the point where I wouldn't mind taaching theory of computation to undergrads.
+But of course I'm probably never going to get a PhD, and thus will probably never teach undergrad theory of computation.
+This project has two facets:
+    1) the first facet is for those who are interested in understanding compilers, and a bit of what they take to build
+    2) a the second facet is for most people, so we'll see too it first

+  2)
   Repss is in part designed to be a scaffolding on top of written language.
 The designer of the language stresses that the whole concept is inherently evil and mad-making, and one should seriously think about the potential ramification or damage to their proper functioning before they invest any amount time into learning something so...ultimately, very stupid.